Home Ownership Investment: Details

 In a typical home ownership investment, a homeowner will receive 10% of the purchase value of the home in cash from an investor.
-In exchange, when the contract terminates, the investor will receive some percentage share in the increase or decrease of the value of the home, often between 35-50%, in addition to the initial investment.
+In exchange, when the contract terminates, the investor will receive some percentage share in the increase or decrease of the value of the home, often between 35 and 50%, in addition to the initial investment.

 A home ownership investment can be originated at the time of purchase or on a currently owned home.
 If the investment in originated at the time of purchase, the purchase price is taken as a reference price for future return calculations.
 If the home is currently owned, an appraisal may be necessary to determine the original agreed upon price of the asset at origination.

 There are three ways in which the contract can terminate.
 If a sale occurs, the return to the investor is calculated based on the difference between the final sale price and the original agreed upon price multiplied by the percentage share.
 Alternatively, the contract may expire before a sale occurs.
 In this case an appraisal may need necessary to determine the final price of the home.
 Finally, a typical contract will provide the homeowner the option to terminate the contract before maturity at which point an appraisal may again be performed to determine the return of the home owed to the investor.